ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Total Tuition and Expenses at University of the District of Columbia

-Now, let’s go over all of the costs we've covered, to get a better estimate of how much students can expect to shell out for University of the District of Columbia.
+Now, let’s do a rundown of all of the costs associated with college, to get a better idea of how much students can expect to shell out for University of the District of Columbia.

 Total Cost of University of the District of Columbia